raumzeitlabor/rzlphlog/README.markdown

 * rzlphlog.py: Generates a phlog from the RaumZeitLabor RSS feed
 * rzlevents.py: Generates a gophermap from the RaumZeitLabor ical feed
+* rzlstatus.py: Generates a gophermap from the RaumZeitLabor status